Privacy Policy

 15.3 Use and Disclosure of Protected Health Information

-Cyient shall use and disclose PHI solely in accordance with the permitted uses laid out in the Business Associate Agreement between Cyient and its customer, and in compliance with the purposes and standards prescribed under HIPAA.
+Cyient shall use and disclose PHI solely in accordance with the permitted uses laid out in the Business Associate Agreement (BAA) between Cyient and its customer, and in compliance with the purposes and standards prescribed under HIPAA.

 In the event that a mandatory disclosure request as prescribed in HIPAA is made directly to Cyient, whether by an Individual, in compliance with a legal directive, or to HHS (Department of Health & Human Services) for the purposes of enforcing HIPAA, Cyient shall, to the extent permitted by law, notify the customer from whom such PHI was received, and shall make the requested disclosure in line with the guidance issued by such customer.

-Cyient shall not, in the absence of an authorization from the relevant Individuals, process PHI for any purpose other than the permitted purposes prescribed under applicable law and the BAA; provided however, that the responsibility for obtaining such authorization shall rest solely and exclusively on the Cyient customer on whose behalf such processing shall occur and Cyient shall not, to the extent permitted by law, be liable for any delay or failure by the customer to obtain the requisite authorizations.
+Cyient shall not, in the absence of an authorization from the relevant Individuals, process PHI for any purpose other than the permitted purposes prescribed under applicable law and the BAA; provided, however, that the responsibility for obtaining such authorization shall rest solely and exclusively on the Cyient customer on whose behalf such processing shall occur, and Cyient shall not, to the extent permitted by law, be liable for any delay or failure by the customer to obtain the requisite authorizations.

 15.4 Training